-- In the second quarter of Fiscal 2020, the Trustees of the Employee Trust initiated steps to simplify the Employee Trust structure.
+• In the second quarter of Fiscal 2020, the Trustees of the Employee Trust initiated steps to simplify the Employee Trust structure.
 On June 23, 2020, the Employee Trust sold an aggregate of 508,000 Subordinate Voting Shares pursuant to a number of private agreements at a price of \$32.00 per Subordinate Voting Share for aggregate proceeds of \$16,256,000 (the "Employee Trust Disposition").
-On June 25, 2020, \$13,875,000 of the proceeds of the Employee Trust Disposition were used to repay the Employee Trust Loan.
+On June 25,2020, \$13,875,000 of the proceeds of the Employee Trust Disposition were used to repay the Employee Trust Loan.
 In September, 2020, the Employee Trust began to distribute Subordinate Voting Shares to beneficiaries.
-As at the date of this Annual Information Form, 317,300 Subordinate Voting Shares have been distributed to executive officers and employees of AHG and the AHG entities.
-The Employee Trust continues to hold the remaining 98,700 Subordinate Voting Shares for the benefit of executive officers and employees of AHG and the AHG entities. - Effective October 1, 2020, AHG acquired all of the issued and outstanding shares of TDS and MCI, two regionally focused temperature-controlled transportation businesses from AMG for a purchase price of \$15,878,090 in cash, funded from existing cash flow from operations.
+As at the date of this Annual Information Form, 326,300 Subordinate Voting Shares have been distributed to executive officers and employees of AHG and the AHG entities.
+The Employee Trust continues to hold the remaining 90,700 Subordinate Voting Shares for the benefit of executive officers and employees of AHG and the AHG entities.

+- Effective October 1, 2020, AHG acquired all of the issued and outstanding shares of TDS and MCI, two regionally focused temperature-controlled transportation businesses from AMG for a purchase price of \$15,878,090 in cash, funded from existing cash flow from operations.
 AMG initially acquired its interest in each of TDS and MCI in 2018 and 2015, respectively, and had contractual options to acquire the remaining stake in both companies that were exercised in September and May 2020, respectively, at a substantially similar multiple to that paid by the Company.
 The acquisition constituted a "related party transaction" under Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions ("MI 61-101").
 The acquisition was reviewed and considered by a special committee of AHG's independent directors.
 The special committee, with the assistance of independent legal counsel, took a lead role in respect of the examination, review and negotiation of the acquisition and related documentation on behalf of AHG.
-The acquisition was not subject to the formal valuation and minority approval requirements of MI 61-101 as the fair market value of the transaction was not more than 25% of AHG's market capitalization. - AMG has provided key management personnel to the Company in the past for which it received management fees.
-We are no longer purchasing key management personnel services from AMG, as all employees involved in our business are currently employed by the Company or one of the AHG Entities. - A subsidiary of AMG, Andlauer Properties and Leasing Inc., leases certain facilities and logistics and transportation equipment to the Company, including facilities located at: 881 Bell Blvd.
-W, Belleville, Ontario; 18 Sandbourne Dr., Pontypool, Ontario (commenced in January 2021); 80 14th Avenue, Hanover, Ontario; 465 Ofield Road South, Dundas, Ontario; 605 Max Brose Drive, London, Ontario; and 5480 61 Avenue SE, Calgary, Alberta. - A subsidiary of AMG, 9143-5271 Québec Inc., leases a facility located at 655 Desserte E. Hwy 13, Laval Québec to the Company. - A company owned by Mr. Andlauer's spouse, Ready Staffing Solutions Inc., provides the Company with temporary agency employee services - providing hourly dock labour for our handling operations, principally in the GTA.
+The acquisition was not subject to the formal valuation and minority approval requirements of MI 61-101 as the fair market value of the transaction was not more than 25% of AHG's market capitalization. - A subsidiary of AMG, Andlauer Properties and Leasing Inc., leases certain facilities and logistics and transportation equipment to the Company, including facilities located at: 881 Bell Blvd.
+W, Belleville, Ontario; 18 Sandbourne Dr., Pontypool, Ontario (commenced in January 2021); 80 14th Avenue, Hanover, Ontario; 465 Ofield Road South, Dundas, Ontario; 605 Max Brose Drive, London, Ontario; and 5480 61 Avenue SE, Calgary, Alberta. - A subsidiary of AMG, 9143-5271 Québec Inc., leases a facility located at 655 Desserte E. Hwy 13, Laval Québec to the Company. - A company owned by Mr. Andlauer's spouse, Ready Staffing Solutions Inc., provides the Company with temporary agency employee services providing hourly dock labour for our handling operations, principally in the GTA.